-Life care planning is an important component of the expertise our firm brings to personal injury litigation.
-This process assesses the lifetime health, education and rehabilitation needs of parties suffering catastrophic injury, and then projects the costs of meeting those needs.
+Life care planning is an important component of evaluating losses in personal injury matters.
+This process assesses the lifelong medical, therapeutic, and independent living needs of individuals having suffered both catastrophic and non-catastrophic injuries, and calculates the cost of meeting those needs.

 Examples of long-term needs considered in building a life care plan include: